 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the information collection instrument and instructions should be directed to Shelby L. Mendez, (301) 713-1622 ext.
-207 or email@example.com.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Cristi Reid, (301) 713-1622 x206 or Cristi.Reid@noaa.gov.

 The National Environmental Policy Act (NEPA) (42 U.S.C.
 4321 through 4327) and the Council on Environmental Quality (CEQ) implementing regulations (40 CFR parts 1500 through 1508) require that an environmental analysis be completed for all major Federal actions significantly affecting the environment.
 NEPA applies only to the actions of Federal agencies.
 While those Federal actions may include a Federal agency's decision to fund non-Federal projects under grants and cooperative agreements, NEPA requires agencies to assess the environmental impacts of actions proposed to be taken by these recipients only when the Federal agency has sufficient discretion or control over the recipient's activities to deem those actions as Federal actions.
 To determine whether the activities of the recipient of a Federal financial assistance award (i.e., grant or cooperative agreement) involve sufficient Federal discretion or control, and to undertake the appropriate environmental analysis when NEPA is required, NOAA must assess information which can only be provided by the Federal financial assistance applicant.
-Thus, NOAA is developing an environmental information questionnaire to provide grantees and Federal grant managers with a simple tool to ensure that project and environmental information is obtained.
-The questionnaire will apply only to those programs where actions are considered major Federal actions or to those where NOAA must determine if the action is a major Federal action.
-The questionnaire will include a list of questions that encompasses a broad range of subject areas.
-The applicants will not be required to answer every question in the questionnaire.
-Each program will draw from the final comprehensive list of questions to create a relevant subset of questions for applicants to answer.
-The information provided in answers to the questionnaire will be used by NOAA staff to determine compliance requirements for NEPA and conduct subsequent NEPA analysis as needed.
-The information provided in the questionnaire may also be used for other regulatory review requirements associated with the proposed project, such as permitting.
+Thus, NOAA has developed an environmental information questionnaire to provide grantees and Federal grant managers with a simple tool to ensure that project and environmental information is obtained.
+The questionnaire applies only to those programs where actions are considered major Federal actions or to those where NOAA must determine if the action is a major Federal action.
+The questionnaire includes a list of questions that encompasses a broad range of subject areas.
+The applicants are not required to answer every question in the questionnaire.
+Each program draws from the comprehensive list of questions to create a relevant subset of questions for applicants to answer.
+The information provided in answers to the questionnaire is used by NOAA staff to determine compliance requirements for NEPA and conduct subsequent NEPA analysis as needed.
+The information provided in the questionnaire may also be used for other regulatory review requirements associated with the proposed project, such as issuance of permits.

 II.
 Method of Collection

-Methods of submittal include paper forms through the mail, Internet and facsimile transmission.
+Methods of submittal include paper forms via the mail, Internet, and facsimile transmission.